 NPDUIS Research Agenda

 The NPDUIS Research Agenda reflects the current analytical priorities identified by the NPDUIS Advisory Committee.
-The following reports are anticipated for completion and publication in 2016-17 and 2017-18.
+NPDUIS analyses are released as published reports, posters and slide presentations.

 This annual NPDUIS report contains valuable information on the major factors driving prescription drug spending in public drug plans in Canada.
 It is a key resource for policy makers and researchers – highlighting factors relevant for understanding the sources of current cost pressures and potential future trends.

 New Drug Pipeline Monitor

-This annual report provides a forward-looking lens into emerging drugs that have the potential to significantly impact treatment management in specific therapeutic classes in Canada.
-Each year approximately 10 new drugs in Phase III clinical trials or under review by the US Food and Drug Administration (FDA) are selected for inclusion.
+This report provides a forward-looking lens into emerging drugs that have the potential to significantly impact treatment management in specific therapeutic classes in Canada.
+Approximately 10 new drugs in Phase III clinical trials or under review by the US Food and Drug Administration (FDA) are selected for inclusion in each edition.
 A summary of the status of all drugs identified in previous editions is also included.
-This report aids in anticipating future drug launches and is of interest to Canadian and international audiences, including drug plan mangers, regulatory and health technology assessment bodies, researchers, and patients.
+This report aids in anticipating future drug launches and is of interest to Canadian and international audiences.

 Market Intelligence Reports

 This series of reports provides short, targeted analyses of therapeutic market segments of importance to Canadians.
 It highlights the uptake in utilization, market shares, pricing and treatment costs of the related drug class, and identifies opportunities for potential cost savings.
 These studies are designed to inform policy discussions, aid in evidence-based decision making, and provide Canadians with a more comprehensive view of issues pertaining to pharmaceutical drug pricing and utilization.

 This series monitors and reports on the latest developments in generic drug pricing and markets in Canada and compares them with those of other industrialized countries.
 It analyzes the issue of generic pricing in Canada from various angles, including reference brand-name prices, international generic prices, and market segmentation.

 Private Drug Plans in Canada